-Also, this phase plays an important role in learning and memory function.
+Also, the Very Big Brain website points out that this phase plays an important role in learning and memory function.
 Indeed, this is the stage when the brain consolidates and processes information from the previous day for storage in long-term memory.

 Finally, the duration of REM sleep starts short in the first sleep cycle when you first fall asleep and gets longer with ensuing sleep cycles.

 First, if you are an insomniac, the frequent waking up or taking a long time to fall asleep, means your sleep cycles either get disrupted or you don't enough complete sleep cycles during the night.As a result, you don't get all the benefits from the restorative effects of sleep.

 Next, if you have sleep apnea, your sleep gets disturbed, when you gasp for air.
 As a result, you don't get enough deep sleep.

 Also, if you have REM sleep at the beginning of the night, you may be suffering from narcolepsy.
 While someone with excessive REM sleep might be suffering from depression.